 While we all know how important a sharp short game can be to the outcome of our round, we perhaps don’t give enough thought to the wedges we use.
 If you are serious about improving your performance from 100 yards and in, and most importantly around the greens, there are a few key things you should consider, like what bounce angle will suit your action, and which lofts you’ll need, which depends on how many wedges you want to carry.

-But before you get to that stage, you must first choose a model, so here is our guide to 10 of the best wedges 2018 has to offer….
+But before you get to that stage, you must first choose a model, so here is our guide to some of the best wedges 2018 has to offer….

 Titleist Vokey SM7